 Please allow time for the review process before you inquire with the office about your abstract submission.
 Oral abstracts are reviewed after the deadline.
-Final notifications for oral presentations will be sent in mid-June.
-Poster notifications will be sent in mid-August deadline.
+Final notifications for oral presentations will be sent in mid-summer.
+Poster notifications will be sent in mid-August.

 Abstracts will be posted to the SciX website at the time of the conference (see "Permissions" section above).

 All abstract submitters are expected to have read and abide by the Code of Conduct.
 The Federation of Analytical Chemistry and Spectroscopy Societies (FACSS) and the SciX Conference organizers are dedicated to providing a professional, pleasant and harassment-free conference experience for everyone, regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, race, ethnicity, nationality, age, religion or any other basis prohibited by law.
 We do not tolerate unprofessional behavior or harassment of conference participants in any form.
 Language or behavior that is offensive or unwelcoming to others is not appropriate at any FACSS-sponsored event.
 Disruptive or unprofessional behavior, including talking, use of cell phones, and unsanctioned photography/video is not permitted in any sessions.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
 Our full Code of Conduct can be found here.